swissclubto/swissclubto.github.io/_events/2016-09-10-zoo-walk-at-toronto.md

 date: 2016-09-10
 ---

-This event has been cancelled due to inclimate weather.
+This event has been cancelled due to inclement weather.
 {: .notice--danger}

 Come and join us for our annual zoo walk.
 Bring your family and enjoy an